lines64/Manifold-Markets-Converter/README.md

 A simple open-source browser extension to change the % into odds on [Manifold.markets](https://manifold.markets?referrer=prezlus).
 Convert percentages into decimal, US, fractional, Hong Kong, Indonesian or Malaysian odds.
 Developed with the purpose of making it easier to spot arbitrage opportunities on "multiple choice" markets.

+Still in early beta.
+You need a free Manifold.markets API to make this work.
+Currently works on multiple choice markets with more than two answers _(answers must be dependent)_.

 ## Screenshots

 ![App Screenshot](https://github.com/lines64/Manifold-Markets-Converter/blob/main/Screenshots/Manifold%20Markets.png)